rsocket/rsocket/Protocol.md

      * (__M__)etadata: Metdadata present
 * __Time__: Time (in nanoseconds) for validity of LEASE from time of reception
 * __Number of Requests__: Number of Requests that may be sent until next LEASE

+A Responder implementation MAY stop all further requests by sending a LEASE with a value of 0 for __Number of Requests__.

+When a LEASE expires due to time, the value of the __Number of Requests__ that a Requester may make is implicitly 0.

 ### Kepalive Frame